Greenland - Mountain, Fjord, Icecap

 Day 9: We break camp and take the return transfer by boat to the island of Kulusuk.
 This boat ride is like a magical cruse between fjords, islands and mountains covered with glaciers.
 Arriving at Kulusuk village, we check in at our hostel accommodation.
 There's plenty of time for a coastal walk and for a visit to village.
 2 to 3 hours of walking.

 Day 10: Formerly known as 'Kap Dan', the small village of Kulusuk, with its colourful houses, clings to the rocky coastline.
 We take a day-hike inland to a collection of small lakes and to a great viewpoint, where we can watch the icebergs drifting down from the north.
 We spend a second night at the hostel.
-4 hours walking.
+5 to 6 hours of walking.